sinch/node-sinch-request/README.md

 # Sinch HTTP Authentication node module

-Node module to add authentication headers, or validate request headers, according to Sinch HTTP Authentication practice for Basic, Digest and Ticket authentication.
+Node module to add authentication headers, or validate request headers, according to Sinch HTTP Authentication practice for Digest authentication and user authentication.
 Compatible with browserify for browser based applications.

 Transforming request headers usually involves verifying and/or setting the following headers as needed;